porn-records/Porn-Records/README.md

 `$domain.tld` equally, you will however be covered in full.

 ## Contributing
-Any helpful [contributions](https://www.mypdns.org/source/PornDomains/browse/master/CONTRIBUTING.md) are appreciated
+Any helpful [contributions](https://www.mypdns.org/source/PornRecords/browse/master/CONTRIBUTING.md) are appreciated.